Updated: Apr 3

 When it comes to workplace gossip there are two truths.
 We’ve all done it and we’ve all been the target of it.
 Venting frustrations can help co-workers bond and uncover legitimate complaints.
 Gossip becomes a problem and breeches business etiquette when it is at the expense of someone else.
-Here’s an answer to a question recently posed to The Polite Company, “If you hear employees talking about other employees in a negative way, what can you do?”
+Here’s an answer to a question recently posed to The Polite Company, “If you hear employees negatively talking about other employees, what can you do?”

 If the conversation makes you uncomfortable, say so.
 “I’m not comfortable having this conversation.”
 Others will respect your honesty and increase their trust in you.